aleph2c/miros/doc/zero_to_one.rst

-I am testing this documentation using Jupyter (running in a web browser) which is talking to a CPython, Python implementation, which is running within the Windows Linux Subsystem.
+I am testing this documentation using Jupyter (running in a web browser) which is talking to a CPython, Python implementation, which is running within the Windows Subsystem for Linux (wsl).
 The Jupyter web interface communicates with the Cpython interpreter using Json over the ZeroMQ messaging protocol.

 The ``miros`` library uses Python threads, which is to say a single process on